valancej/documentation/_basic/builds-and-configuration/access-to-other-repositories.md

 ---
-title: Access To Other Repositories
+title: Access To Other Repositories in Codeship Basic
 shortTitle: Access To Other Repositories
 menus:
   basic/builds: